cassproject/cass-editor/BUGS.md

 # Known Bugs

+## Verified fixed 2026-07-19 (driven in-browser, AUTH-02 retested with `fray` on dev.cassproject.org)

+- **Logout button did nothing** — `performApplicationLogout` cleared identities and the logged-on person, but App.vue's `loggedInPerson` watcher then read `EcIdentityManager.default.ids[0].ppk` on the now-empty identity list.
+The TypeError aborted Vue's update flush, freezing the UI in the logged-in state (no LogoutSuccess modal, chip still visible, no login button).
+The unguarded read existed at baseline too, but Vue 2's scheduler tolerated the throw.
+Fixed by guarding the watcher and resetting `me`/`subject` to null on logout.
+Verified: logout now shows the "Logged Out" modal, removes the avatar chip, and restores the login button with zero console errors.
+- **"Signed in as" initials chip shown when logged out** — the SideNav avatar button rendered unconditionally (showing "ME" placeholder initials).
+Now hidden until a user or identity is present (`displayName !== 'No user'`).
+- **Initials not centered in the avatar chip** — the chip forced `width: 2em` onto a padded Bulma button, squeezing the text off-center.
+Now a fixed 2.5em circle with zeroed padding and flex centering; measured text offset 0.0/0.0 px.
+- **Login / create-account pages off-center** — App.vue applied the sidebar-clearing
+  classes (`clear-side-bar`, margin-left 250px) to every route, including standalone routes with no sidebar; on the fixed full-viewport login overlay this shifted the card 250px right.
+The classes now apply only when the matched route defines a named `sidebar` view.
+Verified: login card margins measure 420/420.

 ## Verified fixed (driven in-browser against localhost CASS server, 2026-07-10, logged in as `claude-test`)

 - **Framework/competency names blank everywhere; 40+ jsonld errors on load** — the